alforsii/my-project-game/README.md

   we gonna make our snake width and height same size as this boxes in the canvas (see the image below).

 - There 2 options.
-Ether we can use image like in below or we can draw our custom grid.
+Either we can use image or we can draw our custom grid.
 I did custom, so if I need I can change my grid length on any axes, as well as it's boxes width and height.
 For example, 20x20 or 20x40.
 Mine is 30x21.
 From top I left 2 box size and all other sides 1 box size to make it look nice.
 So my snake will be running in 28x18(x=28,y=18).
 - my snake width=height=eachBox=30.

 ![](./code/img/ground.png)